How To Stop Your Cat From Over-grooming

 You should never punish your kitty for their behavior as this will only create more stress and damage your friendship.
 If you notice your cat overgrooming then try and distract them; encourage them to play with you, as this will also help relieve any stress they may be feeling and strengthen your bond.
 Your kitty may be less likely to overgroom when you’re around, so if you’re leaving them alone ensure you provide their favorite toys, and plenty of cozy blankets.
 Leaving an item of clothing with your scent on it can also help them feel more secure.

 If your cat has been overgrooming for a considerable amount of time then it may have become a habit for them.
 Just as humans have a hard time kicking certain habits, it may be difficult for your cat to stop grooming even once they’re no longer stressed.
 In this case, additional treatment may be needed to help reduce your kitty’s overgrooming.
 You can contact a qualified behavior professional or veterinarian to advise you on how you can help your cat modify their behavior.

 Helping your furry friend to overcome their stress is crucial to reducing overgrooming.
 Also consider using FELIWAY Optimum to help your kitty feel more secure in their environment.

 Remember that grooming is a necessary behavior for your cat - but you’ll need to recognize signs of overgrooming to ensure that your kitty’s grooming doesn’t get out of hand!
-FELIWAY Optimum supports a calming environment and is clinically proven to help reduce stress-related behaviors such as overgrooming.
+FELIWAY Optimum supports a calming environment and is proven to help reduce stress-related behaviors such as overgrooming.